Severson-Group/AMDC-Hardware/docs/expansionPort.md

 ### 4. 5V supply

 The expansion port provides 5V supply to the externally connected devices.
-The maximum allowable current from the supply is xxA.
+The maximum allowable current from the supply is 1A.

 ## PCB Layout